adityasyam/BWA_sequencing/README.md

 <img width="289" alt="Screenshot 2024-12-11 at 6 46 07 PM" src="https://github.coecis.cornell.edu/as2839/bwa_sequencing/assets/13458/f6dc28a3-86ab-4f2f-b157-4dd92531593b">

+The current genome sequences used are as follows:
 The reference sequence is saved in `reference/reference.fasta` The current reference being used is the complete HXB2 genome sequence from LANL.
 To download the reference sequence, navigate to `https://www.hiv.lanl.gov/components/sequence/HIV/asearch/query_one.comp?se_id=K03455`, check "Entire Sequence" and click "Download"